Water & beach activities

 Post the "gone fishing" sign on your door and head for one of the 80+ parks where you can dangle a hook.
 Many state park lakes and ponds, such as Cascade Lake at Moran, are regularly stocked with rainbow, cutthroat, and kokanee trout.
 Fish for largemouth bass at Curlew Lake in the sunny Okanogan Highlands, or for salmon and trout at Seaquest in the shadow of Mount St. Helens.
 Triton Cove on Hood Canal, once a small trailer-in fishing resort, is still a great spot for catching offshore salmon, red snapper, and cod.

 A current Washington state fishing license is required for all but a few game species.
-For license information, call the Washington State Department of Fish and Wildlife (WDFW) at 360-902-2464.
-For current season openings, call the WDFW Fishing Hotline at 360-902-2500.
+For license information, visit the Washington State Department of Fish and Wildlife (WDFW) licensing webpage or call (360) 902-2464.
+For current season openings and fishing locations, visit WDFW’s website.

 Shellfish & Seaweed Harvesting

 You must have a Washington state shellfish license to harvest shellfish, squid, octopus, sea cucumbers, and seaweed.
-For license information, call the Washington Department of Fish and Wildlife (WDFW) at 360-902-2464.
-For current season openings, call WDFW at 360-796-3215.
+For license information, visit the Washington State Department of Fish and Wildlife (WDFW) licensing webpage or call (360) 902-2464.
+For current season openings and beach location visit WDFW website.
+Shellfish harvesters are urged to check the Department of Health Washington shellfish safety map for health-related closures and advisories on the same day they plan to harvest.

 Good scuba diving can be found at more than 20 state parks, including Fort Ward on Rich Passage and boat-access-only Blake Island.
 There’s an artificial reef to explore at Saltwater, just minutes away from both Seattle and Tacoma.
 Divers especially like Potlatch for its accessible location and its easy diving descent.